dakotalillie/marathon-api/README.md

-# Marathon
+# Marathon API

-Marathon is a [JSON-API](https://jsonapi.org/) compliant API.
+_This repo is a work in progress_

+Marathon will be a task-managing app, similar to Jira or Trello.
+This is a practice project for me to refamiliarize myself with backend-development after largely spending my time at work as a frontend developer.

 ## Tech Stack

+This app is built using:

--   Docker
+-   Python >= 3.6
 -   Flask
--   Swagger
 -   SQLAlchemy
 -   PostgreSQL
+-   Docker
+-   Swagger

-Code is linted using pylint, formatted using black, and tested using pytest.
-This app also uses mypy for static typing.
+The code is linted using pylint, formatted using black, and tested using pytest.

+I intend for this to adhere to the [JSON-API](https://jsonapi.org/) standard, although more work needs to be done to ensure full compliance.

 ## Development Setup